In May of 2023, I received some of the most frightening news a woman can hear,

 On discharge day, I had six drainage bulbs tagging along, not two.
 Half a dozen 'eggs' to keep me company for the next few weeks.
 I carried them around, carefully measuring and recording their contents twice a day.
 The day they removed the last two bulbs was nothing short of epic.
 It felt like a milestone, and I was moving past it.
 Due to all the abdominal work involved, it took me a good month to be able to stand up straight, and about six weeks to move around somewhat comfortably.

-Those memories of pain blur quickly, but I'll never forget the out pouring of love and caring.
-It was true, I was not alone!
+Those memories of pain blur quickly, but I'll never forget the outpouring of love and caring.
+It was true, I was not alone.
 My friend, Krissy, was touched by breast cancer, and had undergone the same DIEP procedure just a few years prior.
 She was so supportive during my recovery, in the way only someone that's walked the same path can be.

 During one of our chats, she suggested a collaboration.
 Being a big fan of her small business, Ettatorials, I was thrilled!
 It felt right to turn our little project into a fundraiser to benefit Pockets of Hope, and we came up with Heartfelt, A Soap & Candle Gift Set.